0x3EF8/Dice-Roll-Game-using-JavaScript/README.md

 # Dice Roll Game using JavaScript

-Dice Roll Game with Source Code is a project that is a multi-player game where goal is to get a highest dice roll.
+Dice Roll Game is a project that is a multi-player game where goal is to get a highest dice roll.
 The game has a simple design that contains an image of a dice.
 The purpose of the game is to provide some fun with your friends.

 ![img](./dice-roll-game-using-javascript.png)